 Our history with Sakura goes back to 2006.
 Before we even started selling the product the entire management team toured the Sakura factory just outside Jakarta and met with the CEO Mr Eddy Hartono.
 We have toured filter factories throughout Australia, New Zealand, Asia, Europe and the USA.
 We know a solid, reliable, quality operation when we see it.
 Sakura’s factory is possibly more labour intensive than a Mann & Hummel factory in Germany, but they use their staff to good effect with numerous quality control measures that we have never seen in any other factory we have toured.
 In the 13 years, we have been representing Sakura in the Western Australian market we have never had any form of warranty claim.
 Nothing.

 Perhaps one of the most interesting parts of the Sakura story is the work they do for other large filtration companies.
-They run a separate joint venture factory with Donaldson and produce a vast percentage of the Fleetguard filters for the light industrial segment in Australia.
-If you have used a Fleetguard or Donaldson filter that is made in Indonesia it has been made in a Sakura factory.
-Nobody ever says that Donaldson or Fleetguard filters aren’t up to spec…
+They produce a lot of filters for other large manufacturers.
+Chances are if you’ve used a filter that is made in Indonesia then it has been made in a Sakura factory.

 The best endorsement that we as a company can give Sakura filters though is that we use them in our personal cars.
 We have access to every brand of filter that you can find in the Australian market, and we use Sakura.